River 94.9

-River 94.9 (callsign: 4MIX) is a commercial radio station that broadcasts to South-East Queensland.
+River 94.9 (callsign: 4MIX) is a commercial radio station that broadcasts to South East Queensland.
 The station opened in February 1990, and was formerly known as Star 106.9, which used to operate on the frequency now occupied by Nova 106.9.
 The station was previously owned by Rural Press & Bundaberg Broadcasters, forming part of the Star Broadcasting Network, followed by Grant Broadcasters.

 History

 As QFM

 From its launch until 1997, QFM broadcast contemporary hit music format.

 As Star 106.9

 In 1997, QFM rebranded as Star 106.9, dropping a CHR format for a classic hits format.

 Prior to the switch to 94.9, Star's callsign was changed from 4QFM to 4MIX, supposedly to block Australian Radio Network station 97.3fm from using the Mix positioner used by its sister stations.
+Star 106.9 closed at 4pm on the 12th of October 2001, with It's Still Rock and Roll to Me by Billy Joel.

 As River 94.9

-In 2001, Star FM upgraded their transmitter and moved to 94.9 MHz in order to better broadcast into Brisbane, avoiding interference of two other very strong signals - ABC Classic FM on 106.1 and triple j on 107.7.
+At 6pm, following 2 hours of transmitter tests, Star FM upgraded their transmitter and moved to 94.9 MHz in order to better broadcast into Brisbane, avoiding interference of two other very strong signals – ABC Classic FM on 106.1 and triple j on 107.7.
 The move to 94.9 eliminated that problem, and, on the flipside, means the station has equal to better reach than the Brisbane radio stations towards the west and Toowoomba, with a large volume of advertisements for companies and stores in those regions.
-As part of the change, the station took on an adult variety format.'Wild Nights', a dance music format licensed from Central Station Records based on community radio station Wild FM was added to the late night programming from the end of January 2001.
+As part of the change, which the station called the 'Riverlution', an hit radio format was launched.
+'Wild Nights', a dance music format licensed from Central Station Records based on community radio station Wild FM was added to the late night programming from the end of January 2001.
+In 2005, due to complaints from the major Brisbane stations, River changed its format to Adult variety, and focused back on the Ipswich area it is licensed to.